-- (2) A term defined in the Planning Act 2016 which is used in the resolution has the meaning given in the Planning Act 2016. - (3) If a term is not defined in the resolution, Local planning instrument or the Planning Act 2016 the term is to, subject to section 14A (Interpretation best achieving Act's purpose) of the Acts Interpretation Act 1954, have the meaning assigned to it by the edition of the Macquarie Dictionary that is current at the commencement date.
+- (2) A term defined in the Planning Act 2016 or Planning Regulation 2017 which is used in the resolution has the meaning given in the Planning Act 2016 or Planning Regulation 2017. - (3) If a term is not defined in the resolution, Local planning instrument, Planning Act 2016 or the Planning Regulation 2017 the term is to, subject to section 14A (Interpretation best achieving Act's purpose) of the Acts Interpretation Act 1954, have the meaning assigned to it by the edition of the Macquarie Dictionary that is current at the commencement date. - (4) Development that is "capable of being used" for a particular purpose, will be assessed for infrastructure charges applicable to the appropriate planning scheme "use" and/or "administrative" definition.